We’re tucked into a cozy canyon community about 30 minutes up the freeway from downtown L.A , the beach or Hollywood!

 We love this question because it highlights one of our best features: personal attention.
 Our lower division classes range from 30-40 students, and our upper division classes are limited to about 8-15.
 Some Bible classes are bigger (close to 100 students), but over the past four years, our average class size is 20-25 students.
 That’s a great environment in which too engage your professors – and for them to engage you!

 The ratio is 10-to-1.
 In other words, you will get to know your profs.
 And they will get to invest in you.

-The first place to look for answers to this one is in our catalog – lots of helpful specifics there.
+The first place to look for answers to this one is in our Academic Catalog – lots of helpful specifics there.
 After that, you should talk to one of our counselors (they’re extremely helpful and they speak in plain English) or go straight to the Registrar’s Office – the buck stops there.
 You’ll be glad to know we have articulation agreements with most community colleges in California, Oregon, Washington, and some in Arizona.
 We’ll contact them for you and help you sort it all out.

 The most important rule you need to know about is also the rule that’s most important to us: we call it the Rule of Grace.
 It governs the rest of them, so we’ll start there.
 After that, we have a small handful of parameters (recently revised).
 Check out the Student Handbook for the details.

 Chapel is the hub of the TMC community and attendance is required.
 Chapel meets three times per week and students can miss up to six per semester.

 You'll find Mustangs competing on the following teams:

 We also offer a fierce (and fun) menu of intramural sports: Basketball, Volleyball, Ultimate Frisbee, Softball, Golf, Tennis, Flag Football, Soccer, Dodge Ball.